GDevelopApp/GDevelop-documentation/docs/gdevelop5/index.md

 # GDevelop 5

 GDevelop is a full-featured, no-code, open-source game creation app.
 You can build **2D, 3D and multiplayer games**, as well as interactive presentations and experiences, for mobile (iOS, Android), desktop and the web.

 GDevelop is fast and easy to use: the game logic is built up using an intuitive and powerful event-based system and reusable behaviors.

+![The GDevelop game editor](./gdevelop-screenshot.png)

+!!! tip

     GDevelop is perfect to build your first game projects in a few days — **even if you've never created a game before**.
     If you're an experienced developer, animator or game designer, you'll be familiar with the concepts in a few minutes and you will be able to quickly create ambitious prototypes or full games.

-![The GDevelop game editor](./gdevelop-screenshot.png)

-## Next steps
+## First steps

 * [Start GDevelop](https://gdevelop.io/download).
 Read the [Getting Started](/gdevelop5/getting_started) guide if needed.
 * If you've never made a game before, read the [Basic game-making concepts](/gdevelop5/tutorials/basic-game-making-concepts) guide and follow items in the "Get Started" page of GDevelop, including the guided tutorials.